+\Cref{app:relaxing_outer} introduces a similar relaxation of \Cref{thm:disentanglement_via_optim_outer} (mentioned in \Cref{sec:identifiability}) in which the sparsity penalty appears in the outer problem instead of the inner problem. \Cref{app:exp_outer_reg} presents empirical results showing this alternative approach yields very similar results.

-{In the setting known as meta-learning \citep{Finn_Abbel_Levine2017}, for a large number of tasks $T$, we are given training datasets $\gD_{t}^{\mathrm{train}}$, which usually contains a small number of samples $n$.
-Unlike in the multi-task setting though (\ie unlike in \Cref{sub:disentanglement_sparse_mtl}), we are also given separated test datasets $\gD_{t}^{\mathrm{test}} $ to evaluate how well the learned model generalizes to new test samples. \emph{In meta-learning, the goal is to learn a training procedure which will generalize well on out-of-distribution tasks.} } { The bi-level formulation \Cref{pb:OG_problem_inner_relax} is closely related to \emph{metric-based meta-learning} \citep{snell2017protonet,bertinetto2018r2d2}, where a shared representation $\vf_{\hat\vtheta}$ is learned across all tasks.
-The representation is jointly learned with simple task-specific classifiers, which are usually optimization-based classifiers, such as support-vector machines.
-Formally, \emph{metric-based meta-learning} can be formulated as follows}
+\textbf{Link with meta-learning.} The bi-level formulation \Cref{pb:OG_problem_inner_relax} is closely related to \emph{metric-based meta-learning} methods \citep{snell2017protonet,bertinetto2018r2d2}, where a shared representation $\vf_{\hat\vtheta}$ is learned across all tasks via simple task-specific predictors, such as linear classifiers.
+In the general meta-learning setting \citep{Finn_Abbel_Levine2017}, one is given a large number of training datasets $(\gD_{t}^{\mathrm{train}})_{1\leq t \leq T}$, which usually only contain a small number of samples $n$.
+As opposed to the multi-task setting (\ie unlike in \Cref{sub:task_data_gen}), one is also given separate \emph{test datasets} $(\gD_{t}^{\mathrm{test}})_{1 \leq t \leq T} $ of $n'$ samples for each task $t$, to evaluate how well the learned model generalizes to new test samples.
+In meta-learning, the goal is to \emph{learn a learning procedure} that will generalize well on new unseen tasks.

-Inspired by \citet{Lee_Maji_Ravichandran_Soatto2019meta}, where the base-classifiers were multiclass support-vector machines (SVMs, \citealt{Crammer_Singer2001}), we propose to use group Lasso penalized multiclass SVMs, in order to introduce sparsity in the base-learners, with $\vY \in \mathbb{R}^{n \times k}$ the one-hot encoding of $\vy \in \sR^n$:

-{ In few-shot learning settings, the number of features $m$ is usually much larger than the number of samples $n$ (in \citealt{Lee_Maji_Ravichandran_Soatto2019meta}, $m=1.6 \cdot 10^4$ and $n\leq 25$).
-In such scenarios, SVMs-like problems are usually solved through their dual \citep[Chap.
-5]{Boyd_Vandenberghe2004} problems, for computational \citep{Hsieh2008} and theoretical \citep{Shalev_Zhang2012} benefits.} \begin{restatable}{proposition}{dualGroupLassoSoftMargin}\emph{(Dual Group Lasso Soft-Margin Multiclass SVM.)} {The dual of the inner problem with $\gL_{\mathrm{in}}$ as defined in (\ref{pb:primal_multiclass_group_svm_main})} writes